-The Company's Audit and Compliance Committee is responsible for overseeing compliance with the rules and principles set out in the Policy on Communication and Relations with Shareholders, Institutional Investors and Proxy Advisors and the Policy on Communication of Financial, Non-Financial and rporate Information.
-C.1.31 Indicat e whether the extern nal auditors have change d during the year.
-If so , name the incom ing and outgoing auditors: [ ] Yes [ \forall ] No Explain any disagreements w vith the outgoing auditor: [ ] Yes [ ឋ ] No and if so, declare the amou uditors does any work fo nt of the fees received fo roiced to the company an r such work and the p ercentage that am Company Group companies Total Charge for nor (thousand 127 147 274 arge for non-aud invoiced for aud · · 34.70 6.95 11.05 ors' report on the annual ne Audit Committee to ex ·- fied.
-If so, state the reason ifications. compa ny and/or its group. number of years audit the annual accounts of the auditors to the total number
+The Company's Audit and Compliance Committee is responsible for overseeing compliance with the rules and principles set out in the Policy on Communication and Relations with Shareholders, Institutional Investors and Proxy Advisors and the Policy on Communication of Financial, Non-Financial and Corporate Information.

+C.1.31 Indicate whether the external auditors have changed during the year.
+If so, name the incoming and outgoing auditors: [] Yes [v] No Explain any disagreements w rith the outgoing auditor: [] Yes [v] No C.1.32 State whether the firm of auditors does any work for the company and/or its group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage that amount represents in respect of the total fees invoiced to the company and/or its group for audit work: [ Charge for non-audit work (thousand euros) 127 147 274 Charge for non-audit work / Amount invoiced for audit work (%) 34.70 6.95 11.05 C.1.33 Indicate whether the auditors' report on the annual accounts of the previous year was qualified.
+If so, state the reasons given by the Chairman of the Audit Committee to explain the content and scope of the qualifications.

+C.1.34 State the number of years in succession that the current firm of auditors has been auditing the annual accounts of the company and/or its group.
+Indicate the ratio of the number of years audited by the current auditors to the total number of years that the annual accounts have been audited: